flutter/website/src/deployment/flavors.md

 ## Launching your app flavors

-1. Once the flavors are set up, modify the Dart code in **lib** / **main.dart** to consume the flavors.
+1. Once the flavors are set up, modify the Dart code in `lib/main.dart` to consume the flavors.
-2. Test the setup using `flutter run --flavor free` at the command line, or in your IDE.
+1. Test the setup using `flutter run --flavor free` at the command line, or in your IDE.

 For examples of build flavors for [iOS][], [macOS][], and [Android][], check out the integration test samples in the [Flutter repo][].